Danger, Danger, Danger!

 This sensitivity to body language and emotions is why accidents so often occur when inexperienced barn hands or students are working with horses.
 A perfectly docile horse can be triggered into fight or flight by timid handling and the nervous energy being transmitted by a novice (imagine someone constantly yelling danger, danger, danger at you!).

 Familiarity can also lead to accidents among experienced hands and riders, as working day in and day out with horses often leads them to take short cuts.
-I tend to forgo putting on halters when turning the horses out, which usually works out just fine, until the day a horse decides to panic at some imagined predator hiding in the shadows and runs me over, trampling on my foot in his attempt to escape!
+I tend to forgo putting on halters when turning the horses out, which usually works out just fine, until the day a horse decides to panic at some imagined predator hiding in the shadows and runs me over in his attempt to escape!

-On one particularly memorable occasion, I was leading a horse in from the field through another horse’s paddock (this time with a halter) when the other horse, who felt their territory was being invaded, decided to launch an attack from behind.
+On one memorable occasion, I was leading a horse in from the field through another horse’s paddock (this time with a halter) when the resident horse, who felt their territory was being invaded, decided to launch an attack from behind.
 I was in the process of closing the gate with my arm angled across the gate post when this happened.
 As mentioned earlier, when panicked, horse will literally leap blindly through anything in an effort to escape danger.
-In this case the horse blasted through my arm and the gate, snapping my arm in two in the process.
+In this case the horse blasted through the gate, snapping my arm in two in the process.

 These risks multiply tenfold when working with young horse who haven’t yet learned to temper their response to perceived dangers.